learn-co-curriculum/phase-1-context-lab/README.md

 programmers, JavaScript's implementers made the global object available inside all functions.

-> **NEUROLINGUISTIC/ANTHROPOLOGICAL ASIDE**: Some people think that `this` is a
-> strange thing to call such an important concept.
-But pronouns like "this,"
-> "he," or "here" all refer to a _context_.
-At a concert, if I say (scream)
-> "It's noisy here," you don't think "Here in the Milky Way galaxy?
-I disagree.
-> Space has little oxygen as a sound medium and is therefore quite quiet."
-To
-> the contrary, you recognize the most relevant context is at this significant
-> and unusual happening with giant speakers and guitar players and know that
-> "here" refers to "this concert."
-JavaScript thought the best pronoun to use
-> was `this`, and it seems sensible to us.

 This rule is ***very, very, very*** important and is at the root of a vital bug we'll explore in just a few lessons.